motiz007/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. 4-empty-  script that creates an empty file called hello.
 6. 5-execute- script that adds execute permission to the owner of the file hello.
 7. 6-multiple_permissions- script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+8. 7-everybody- script that adds execution permission to the owner, the group owner and the other users, to the file hello